divyang4481/Samples/Katana/KatanaBugTracker/readme.txt

 Nancy Razor
 Microsoft.Owin.Host.SystemWeb

-How the Startup class is discovered:
+How the Startup class is discovered (in Katana):

 - If the web.config file contains an appSetting with key=“owin:AppStartup”, the loader uses the setting value.
 The value must be a valid .NET-type name.
 - If the assembly contains the attribute [assembly: OwinStartup(typeof(MyStartup))], the loader will use the type specified in the attribute value.